Bchuasj/SPM_Project/README.md

 Include a README file with clear instructions on how to run your software release

+## First Release – Core Functionality
+1. Users should be able to select a role they want and see a list of skills required
+2. Users should be able to see the courses they can take to acquire those skills, and add/remove them on their learning journey
+3. CRUD for roles
+4. CRUD for skills
+5. Assigning skills to roles; assigning skills to courses

 ## Access to Database
 1. Launch Wampserver64